ibm-cloud-docs/monitoring/tutorials/ubuntu.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Analyze metrics for an Ubuntu host
 {: #ubuntu}

-Use this tutorial to learn how to configure an Ubuntu host to forward metrics to the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.cloud_notm}}.
+Use this tutorial to learn how to configure an Ubuntu host to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 To configure an Ubuntu server to forward metrics, you must install a Sysdig agent.
-The agent uses an access key (token) to authenticate with the IBM Cloud Monitoring with Sysdig instance.
+The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The Sysdig agent acts as a data collector.
 It automatically collects metrics.

 You view metrics via Sysdig's web-based user interface.